 If you applied by 29 January, BCU has to make its decision by 20 May and you then need to respond by 10 June.
 In many cases, our offers are processed much earlier than this and you can accept once you have made your decision.
 Please see the UCAS guidance.

 My exams have been cancelled – what happens now?

 Following the Government’s announcement that all GCSE and A Level exams are to be cancelled this summer, schools and colleges will provide teacher assessed grades.
 The controversial algorithm used to determine grades in summer 2020 will not be applied in 2021.

 To ensure fairness and flexibility, teacher assessed grades will be based on all the evidence teachers have, including coursework and any mock exams you have already taken, as the best indicator of performance.
 Although your school or college may decide to share these grades with you in advance, universities wait until these are formally communicated via UCAS, who work with the awarding bodies.
 BCU aims to confirm places on results day (10 August) where we have all the information to do so.

 Can I still apply to university even though I won’t be taking my exams?

-Yes – you apply in exactly the same way, and your school or college provides predicted grades to support your application.
-Your school or college will provide its teacher assessed grades later in the summer.
+Yes – you apply in exactly the same way and your school or college will still provide predicted grades in advance of the actual teacher assessed grades in the summer.